The Arden School of Theatre Staff Profiles

 Will established DIY West End Theatre Company in Morecambe in 2017 (in conjunction with the UK Centre of the International Theatre Institute) and works frequently with this group to promote performance “to regenerate the health and wealth of the town” and as a director and producer of both new and established work.

-Away from work, Will lives with two middle-aged goldfish, is a keen walker and runner and has an ambition to complete a marathon before the age of 40.
+Away from work, Will lives with two middle-aged goldfish, is a keen walker and runner and has the ambition to complete a marathon before the age of 40.

 Wayne has been making theatre, both solo and as a co-founder of Escape Theatre, since 2004.
 His work explores autobiographical experiences and the vulnerability of memory to map, challenge, and document social change, often exploiting and experimenting with technology as a second performer to represent voices that are, for a number of reasons, not present.